EU governments want state aid leeway on EU investment plan

 "Were these guarantees considered as illegal state aid, we can forget about the Juncker plan," Bassanini told journalists, arguing that the riskier projects funded with the plan needed favourable treatment or would be shunned by investors.

-The EU commissioner in charge of the plan, Jyrki Katainen, said on Monday talks were ongoing to clarify how state aid rules would apply to the Juncker plan, an investment scheme intended to use leverage to generate 315 billion euros of investment in Europe over three years.
+The EU commissioner in charge of the plan, Jyrki Katainen, said on Monday talks were ongoing to clarify how state aid rules would apply to the Juncker plan, an investment scheme intended to use leverage to generate 315 billion euros (227 billion pounds) of investment in Europe over three years.

 National promotional banks of Germany, France, Italy, Spain and Luxembourg, have said they would be ready to contribute billions of euros to projects financed by the European Fund for Strategic Investment (EFSI), the vehicle to be set up by the Juncker plan, but only for projects in their own countries.